k2view-academy/K2View-Academy/articles/TDM/tdm_gui/21_task_pre_and_post_execution_processes.md

-## How to Add a Pre/Post Execution Process?
+## How to Remove a Pre/Post Execution Process?

 Click the Trash icon next to the selected process in order to remove it from the task.